Arkís Architects is an Icelandic architecture studio based in Reykjavík.

 things together, rather than stand out as individual objects.

 In Arkís buildings, there is thus a clear link with Nordic tradition in terms of them being determined by a combination of context and function.
-They base their work on the affordances of the sites and design their buildings in accordance with the brief.
+They base their work on the affordances of the sites and design their buildings in accordance with the letter.

 This book presents a selection of their most important projects, such as

 Reykjavík University, Apotek Hotel, and Snæfellsstofa Visitor Center.

 It also includes texts by Sigríður Magnúsdóttir, Atli Magnus Seelow and